omerahat/Worldle-Clone/README.md

 ```
 https://github.com/omerahat/Worldle_Clone.git
 ```
-2. Open Worldle_Clone.ipynb in a program that supports the .ipynb format.
+2. Open Worldle_Clone.ipynb in a program that can open .ipynb files.

 (Here is some examples for that: Jupyter Notebook (cross-platform), Jupyter Notebook Viewer (Web), Cantor (Linux), or Google Colaboratory (Web))